 After eyelash extensions, patients can decide to have any eyelash extensions that have fallen out replaced during their "fill-in" follow-up appointments.
-If the decision is made to remove the extensions, an experienced technician familiar with eyelash extension removal should be sought out, in order to minimize damage to your natural lashes.
+If the decision is made to remove the extensions, an experienced technician familiar with eyelash extension removal should be sought out, to minimize damage to your natural lashes.
 Eyelash growth should return to its normal growth cycles in the wake of damaged lashes, as long as the damage isn't severe or permanent.

 Lash lift results should be apparent for two or three months after treatment, based upon the patient's hair growth cycle.
 After that point in time, patients can seek additional lifts for enhanced eyelashes, with little to no recovery time involved.
 As long as there are no allergies or bad side effects from the lash lift, beyond any minor redness and eye itching, follow-up treatments for additional lash lifts can be made.

-Eyelash tattoo treatments, on the other hand, are similar to microblading eyebrow techniques in terms of upkeep and long lasting endurance.
+Eyelash tattoo treatments, on the other hand, are similar to microblading eyebrow techniques in terms of upkeep and long-lasting endurance.
 The touch-up period lasts for approximately four to six weeks, following a two-step tattoo process.
 After the touch-ups are completed, the eyelash tattoo enhancements may last as long as 3 to 5 years.

 Eyelash transplant patients can speak to their doctors about the optimal number of grafts they desire, with 100 eyelashes transplanted to each eyelid in one transplant session being a possibility.
-Customers are advised to have patience in the wake of their treatments, because it may take several months to witness new eyelash growth, after the initial round of eyelashes fall out.
-However, as the eyelash hairs grow back when the resting phase of the hair growth cycle ends, they can grow very long and must be groomed.
+Customers are advised to have patience in the wake of their treatments, because it may take several months to witness new eyelash growth after the initial round of eyelashes fall out.
+However, as the eyelash hair grows back when the resting phase of the hair growth cycle ends, they can grow very long and must be groomed.
 Eyelash transplant treatments come with potential side effects such as itching, bleeding, cysts, infection, and swelling.

 Additional Eyelash Solutions

-Beyond the above mentioned eyelash enhancements are several other popular or new lash solutions that purport to enhance the look of lashes.
+Beyond the mentioned above eyelash, enhancements are several other popular or new lash solutions that purport to enhance the look of lashes.

-RapidLash is described as a solution that contains six ingredients that nourish the lashes and eyebrows to make them appear more youthful and healthier. neuLASH® is a serum for the eyelashes and the eyebrows, created by Skin Research Laboratories.
+RapidLash® is described as a solution that contains six ingredients that nourish the lashes and eyebrows to make them appear more youthful and healthier. neuLASH® is a serum for the eyelashes and the eyebrows, created by Skin Research Laboratories.
 Available at Nordstrom from $95 to $150, the serum contains nutrients such as biotin, sea water, and soybean oil to condition the eyelashes and offer additional benefits.